“Curso de Preparación para la Profesión Solemne” concluded

 Marcilla, Navarra, SPAIN — The six-week course of preparation for the solemn profession ended on August 24, 2018.
 The international group of sixteen participants consisted of friars from eight countries: Spain, Colombia, Philippines, Venezuela, Peru, Costa Rica, Brazil, and the USA.
 Five simply professed Filipino friars joined the course namely Fray Jovy Gallego, Fray Andrie Pugate, Fray Jorr Rabacal, Fray Tomokatsu Yamaguchi, and Fray Jessriel Marcha.
-It was facilitated by Fray Javier Monroy (President of the General Secretariat for Spirituality), Fray Juan Pablo Martínez Peláez (President of the General Secretariat for Formation), and Fray Kenneth Joseph Onda (Master of the Professed of the Province of St. Ezekiel Moreno).
+It was facilitated by Fray Francisco Javier Monroy Rodríguez (President of the General Secretariat for Spirituality and Formation), Fray Juan Pablo Martínez Peláez (President of the General Secretariat for Vocation and Youth), and Fray Kenneth Joseph Onda (Master of the Professed of the Province of St. Ezekiel Moreno).
 The first half of the course was done in Monachil, Granada and the other half of the course was done in Marcilla, Navarra.

 Recollect Filipinos in Spain